 Chapter 1 History and Research Methods

-Philosophers have wondered about the mind at least as far back as Socrates.
+Philosophers have wondered about the mind at least as far back as Socrates, asking questions about memory, perception, reasoning, and consciousness.
 Yet the scientific study of the mind only began much more recently.
-What changed, and what tools can we use to study the mind?
+What changed between ancient philosophical speculation and modern cognitive psychology?
+The transformation required both new ways of thinking about the mind and new tools for studying it systematically.

 LEARNING OBJECTIVES